Local approximations of inverse block Toeplitz matrices and Baxter-type theorems for long-memory processes

 For $n \in \N$, let $[T_\infty(w)^{-1}]_n:= ((T_\infty(w)^{-1})^{s,t})_{1\leq s,t \leq n} \in \C^{nq \times nq}$ be the truncation of $T_\infty(w)^{-1}$.
 Then, by Lemma \ref{lemma:CRequal333} and Theorem \ref{thm:Bound5}, under (F${}_d$) for $d\in (0,1/2)$, we have,

-Inspecting Theorems \ref{thm:Bound2}, \ref{thm:Bound4} and \ref{thm:Bound5}, we see that the $O(1)$ bound above is due to the large value of $\Delta_n^{s,t}$ when both $s$ and $t$ are close to $n$.
-To amerliorate this issue, we replace the right bottom corner of $[T_\infty(w)^{-1}]_n$ with the ``superior'' elements.
-One key idea is to focus on the following identity (see Proposition \ref{prop:time-reverse} below):
+Inspecting Theorems \ref{thm:Bound2}, \ref{thm:Bound4} and \ref{thm:Bound5} (also, the numerical results displayed in the left panel of Figure \ref{fig:1}), we see that the $O(1)$ bound above is due to the large value of $\Delta_n^{s,t}$ when both $s$ and $t$ are close to $n$.
+To ameliorate this issue, we replace the right bottom corner of $[T_\infty(w)^{-1}]_n$ with the ``superior'' elements.
+One key idea is to focus on the following identity in Proposition \ref{prop:time-reverse}:

 Here $\tilde{w}$ is as in (\ref{eq:wtilde}).
 Thanks to (\ref{eq:TnTtilde}), we can approximate the right bottom corner of $T_n(w)^{-1}$ (which corresponds to the left top corner of $T_n(\tilde{w})^{-1}$) by the left top corner of $T_{\infty}(\tilde{w})^{-1}$.
 More precisely, for $\delta \in (0,1/2]$, we define the block Toeplitz matrix $\Omega_{n,\delta}(w) \in \C^{nq \times nq}$ by